 2000/2001 GE's attempted purchase of Honeywell International was blocked by the European Competition Commission.

 2006 So here we are today – not really Honeywell anymore except in name.

 The Honeywell/AlliedSignal Retired Employees' Association Northeast Metropolitan Region (Very detailed!)

 Funding Universe (Includes bibliography at end)

-Honeywell Austria (This link no longer works; a reply from Honeywell Austria is awaited.
-In the meantime, here is an archived version from August 2014.)
+Honeywell Austria (This link no longer works and Honeywell Austria did not reply to any inquiries about it.
+Here is an archived version from August 2014.)